OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Data_Management.md

  **title**|Title of the question / topic
  **question**|The question text.
 Minimal HTML formatting is allowed.
  **points**|The maximal score.
 The minimal score is always set to 0.
  **Points when this option is selected, e.g. "1" (correct) or "-1" (incorrect)**| Options text.
-You can have as many options as you like, each on a separated line with a "0" or "1" point configuration
+Any number of options can be specified, each option uses its own line with the respective number of points.

 #### Fill-in-blank (gap) question